|Lender||Variable Rate||Fixed Rate|

 Note: Meridian does not operate in Alberta or BC

 There are 2,326 licensed mortgage brokers and associates in Alberta, 1,345 of which are members of the Alberta Mortgage Brokers Association (AMBA).
 Some members of the AMBA include Invis, Mortgage Intelligence, Mortgage Alliance, and Verico, who are all part of the M3 Financial Group, the largest non-bank mortgage originator in Canada.
-Some other mortgage brokers include Axiom, Apex Mortgage, MMG Mortgages, Trilogy Mortgage Corporation, and Quantus Mortgage Solutions.
+Other mortgage brokers include Axiom, Apex Mortgage, MMG Mortgages, Trilogy Mortgage Corporation, and Quantus Mortgage Solutions.
+Many of these brokers also offer land loans to help you buy land in Alberta.

 Owned by the Province of Alberta, and with 162 branches, ATB Financial is one of the largest financial institutions in Alberta.
-ATB offers mortgages with terms from 6 months to 7 years, and also offers up to $1,500 cash back for mortgages over $300,000.
+ATB offers mortgages with terms from 6 months to 7 years and offers up to $1,500 cashback for mortgages over $300,000.
 With an ATB mortgage, you can renew 90 days early, port your mortgage to a new home, and blend and extend your ATB mortgage rates.
 ATB also lets you build residential outbuildings with your mortgage.
 This includes adding a garage or suite to your residential property.

-As of March 31, 2021, ATB had over $15.8 billion in residential mortgages.
-59.9% of ATB mortgages are insured by CMHC, Sagen, or Canada Guaranty, while 40.1% of ATB mortgages are uninsured mortgages.
-The proportion of insured mortgages with ATB decreased slightly from 2020, where 64.3% were insured.
+As of September 30, 2021, ATB had over $16.4 billion in residential mortgages.
+60.1% of ATB mortgages are insured by CMHC, Sagen, or Canada Guaranty, while 39.9% are uninsured.
+The proportion of insured mortgages with ATB decreased slightly from 2020, when 64.3% were insured.

 Most ATB mortgages have an amortization period that is less than 25 years.
 Only 8.5% of ATB mortgages had an amortization of 25 years to 35 years.
 Looking at the average loan-to-value ratio (LTV), the average LTV of an ATB mortgage was 68%.